waku-org/specs/informational/chatdefs.md

 **Content**: The data that is intended for end-users or applications.
 Chat protocols transmit and route content between clients.

-**ContentType**: The structured format of content.
+**Content Type**: The structured format of content.
 These data structures represent specific encodings of Text, Image, Audio data.

 **Delivery Acknowledgement**: A notification from a receiving client to sender that their message was successfully received.
 While similar to a read-receipt delivery acknowledgements differ in that the acknowledgement originates based on the client, where read-receipts are fired when they are displayed to a user.